Pastor and Treasurer

 Over the years before becoming a pastor, David was in leadership in the small groups at Orchard Road Christian Center.
 He led the Men of Purpose group for several years.
 He established a Kingdom Business Alliance chapter in the Denver Tech Center.
 He started the New Commandment Ministry at Orchard Road Christian Center which ministered to widows and single mothers by performing home and car maintenance for them at their houses.
 In addition David was the Veterans Ministry liaison while at ORCC.
 As a veteran himself David has always had a heart for the veterans’ community.
 He is a member of the American Legion and the Disabled American Veterans Auxiliary.

 David felt the call to pastor for many years.
 While at Orchard Road Christian Center he joined the Minister in Training School and was given the opportunity to speak at various churches.
 In 2013 God opened up a door to plant a new church in the Disabled American Veterans building on East Colfax.
 House of Purpose was birthed.
 The mission of House of Purpose is to resurrect the purpose, passion, and dreams of individuals in the community and also to serve those who have served.
-David has always had a heart for veterans, and he ministers weekly at the VA hospital in addition to the church services.
 In addition, as an avid motorcycle rider, David has a heart to reach one-percenters and other bikers and is an active member of the Christian Riders Motorcycle Ministry.

 Strategically located in Denver but just blocks from Aurora, House of Purpose brings God’s light to East Colfax in the heart of a neighborhood struggling with poverty, homelessness, addiction, and violence.
 There on one the most violent streets in the country David lead teams in street and motel ministry.
 He and his teams often find many people who are MIA from an everyday productive life and estranged from their families, dealing with emotional struggles, mental illness, and often are self-medicating.
 David firmly believes that God has planted House of Purpose because He cares for each individual.
 He is the Good Shepherd who wants to leave the ninety-nine sheep in the fold and go in search of the one lost sheep.
 Through prayer and the power of the Holy Spirit people are transformed and receive new hope and passion for life.
 As they spend time in God’s presence, they find out the purpose for which God created them.